Freja11/Motor-Vehicle-GUI-project/README.md

 Go back to Visual Studio and in `Team Explorer` add this repository to Visual Studio.
 You will need to download the GitHub plugin and log into your account.

-Now you can Sync all changes directly from your Visual Studio, and you will see new icons appear in the `Solution Explorer` indication pending comiits or if the file is up-to-date
+Now you can Sync all changes directly from your Visual Studio, and you will see new icons appear in the `Solution Explorer` indicating pending commits or if the file is up-to-date

 Preview: